fansible/ansible-provisioning-tywin/README.md

 You can now find your provisioning in the `devops` directory

-3) Provision the VM
+3) Create the VM
 You can create the VM with `vagrant up`.

+4) Provision it
-Provision it with `vagrant provision`.
+Provision it with `nsible-playbook -i devops/provisioning/hosts/vagrant devops/provisioning/playbook.yml`.

 Your VM is now ready ! =)